 What’s Your Budget?

-Whatever you can spend, opt for a reputable brand, like Truma or Suburban.
+Whatever you can spend, opt for a reputable brand, like Truma or Camec.
 That way you know you’re getting a reliable system with a warranty.
-Truma offers a 2 year warranty and Suburban offers a 1 or 2 year warranty depending on the model.
+Truma & Camec offer a 2 year warranty on their hot water systems.

 If the budget is tight, don’t compromise on quality – simply choose a model with fewer features, like the Truma UltraRapid.